rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

     password = getpass.getpass('password: ')
 ```

-   We want to use getpass.getpass('password: ') so the
+<blockquote>We want to use getpass.getpass('password: ') so the
 password doesn't get echoed to the screen.
 In IDLE it'll
 show read and echo the password, ignore this for testing
-   and development.
+and development.</blockquote>

 --